jenncrdn/dinner-designer/project_documents/design_document.md

-# [team name] Design Document
+# Jenn's Design Document

 ## Instructions

-*Save a copy of this template for your team in the same folder that contains this template.*

-*Replace italicized text (including this text!) with details of the design you are proposing for your team project.
-(Your replacement text shouldn't be in italics)*

-*You should take a look at the example design document in the same folder as this template for more guidance on the types of information to capture, and the level of detail to aim for.*

-## *Project Title* Design
+## The Dinner Decider Design

 ## 1. Problem Statement

-*Explain clearly what problem you are trying to solve.*
+Each week I spend a couple hours working to plan our meals for the week.
+The Dinner Decider will take that responsibility from me by creating a weekly meal plan that suits everyone's preferences.
+It will pull 8 meals from the meals database, allowing 1 chosen meal to be voted off by the family.
+This will free up time in my weekend to be spent on other activities.

 ## 2. Top Questions to Resolve in Review

-*List the most important questions you have about your design, or things that you are still debating internally that you might like help working through.*
+List the most important questions you have about your design, or things that you are still debating internally that you might like help working through.

-1.
-2.
+1. How do I attach photos to an object?
+2. What will I do when there is a tie on which meal to vote off?
 3.

 ## 3. Use Cases

-*This is where we work backwards from the customer and define what our customers would like to do (and why).
-You may also include use cases for yourselves, or for the organization providing the product to customers.*
+This is where we work backwards from the customer and define what our customers would like to do (and why).
+You may also include use cases for yourselves, or for the organization providing the product to customers.

-U1. *As a [product] customer, I want to `<result>` when I `<action>`*
+U1.
+As a customer, I want to receive 8 meals, fitting specific parameters, when I ask the app to generate a meal plan.

-U2. *As a [product] customer, I want to view my grocery list when I log into the grocery list page*
+U2.
+As a customer, I want to view my meal plan when I log into the meal plan page.

-U3. ...
+U3.
+As a customer, I want to be able to vote for 1 meal to remove from the weekly meal plan.

+U4.
+As a customer, I want to be able to request a specific meal and have it included in the generated weekly meal plan.

 ## 4. Project Scope

-*Clarify which parts of the problem you intend to solve.
-It helps reviewers know what questions to ask to make sure you are solving for what you say and stops discussions from getting sidetracked by aspects you do not intend to handle in your design.*
+Clarify which parts of the problem you intend to solve.
+It helps reviewers know what questions to ask to make sure you are solving for what you say and stops discussions from getting sidetracked by aspects you do not intend to handle in your design.

 ### 4.1.
 In Scope

-*Which parts of the problem defined in Sections 1 and 3 will you solve with this design?*
+Which parts of the problem defined in Sections 1 and 3 will you solve with this design?

+* Auto generating weekly meal plans.
+* Allowing family members to vote off a meal.
+* Allowing family members to view weekly meal plans.
+* Allowing family members to request specific dinners.

 ### 4.2.
 Out of Scope

-*Based on your problem description in Sections 1 and 3, are there any aspects you are not planning to solve?
+Based on your problem description in Sections 1 and 3, are there any aspects you are not planning to solve?
 Do potential expansions or related problems occur to you that you want to explicitly say you are not worrying about now?
-Feel free to put anything here that you think your team can't accomplish in the unit, but would love to do with more time.*
+Feel free to put anything here that you think your team can't accomplish in the unit, but would love to do with more time.

+* It will not provide recipes.
+* It will not provide grocery lists.
+* It will not provide a ratings system yet.

 # 5. Proposed Architecture Overview